sfexova/expression-atlas-curation-guide/best_practice_rules.md

 Other common cases of acronyms:

     MEF => mouse embryonic fibroblast
-    	(Note, in EFO we have MEF cell line and mouse embryonic fibroblast cell.
-         MEF is also an acronym for compound "fluoromethane".)
-    LL-1 => interleukin-1
     TGF-beta => transforming growth factor beta
     IGF-1 => insulin-like growth factor 1
     TNF => tumor necrosis factor